 Remove the pork from the refrigerator 1 hour before you start cooking.

-Preheat oven to 350º F (arrange racks in the middle).
+Preheat oven to 350º F (180º C).
 Line a roasting pan with aluminum foil for easier cleanup.

 If using the oven bag: Shake 1 tablespoon of flour inside the Reynolds® Oven Bag and place it in the roasting pan.
-Carefully place the pork and the marinade into a Reynolds® Oven Bag, making sure the bag's opening faces the end of the roasting pan, and not facing up.
+Carefully place the pork and the marinade into the bag, making sure the bag's opening faces the end of the roasting pan, and not facing up.
 The bag should be inside the pan, not hanging over the pan's edges—close the oven bag with the included nylon tie.

 If you are not using an oven bag: Place the pork and marinade in a roasting pan.